Introduction to OpenMC

 Developed at MIT and now maintained by an active open-source community, OpenMC focuses on neutron criticality calculations for reactor physics.
 The code is completely free to use, modify, and distribute under the MIT license - no export controls or licensing headaches.

-What really sets OpenMC apart is its Python-first design.
-Instead of learning another input format, you use familiar Python to create models.
-This makes complex tasks like parametric studies, optimization, and data processing much simpler than with traditional codes.
+Because the interface is Python, complex tasks like parametric studies, optimization, and data processing are much simpler than with traditional codes.

 Why Choose OpenMC?